jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 The YANGSuite HTML5 GUI based tooling is used to visually interact with the gNMI API.
 Refer to the NETCONF/YANG module for details of YANGSuite workflows.
 Access YANGSuite from the web browser in the pod envrionment.

+The Device Profile for the C9300 in YANGSuite has already been created, and the **Edit Device** button can be selected to confirm that gNMI is enabled and on what port.
+The **Capabilities** button will establish a connection and return the supported YANG data models.

 Follow the workflow below to build and run the GET RPC for the Vlan1 interface.
 And also, complete workflow shown in the below gif image.